offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Core Language/Classes/User-defined Literals_TOPIC (variants are similar to unions but type-safe)
 ```

-A duration is class that represents some amount of time.
+A duration is a class that represents some amount of time.

 ```c++
 // use helper functions